 Face Masks Required

-Per Gov. Abbott's Executive Order GA-29, the Heard will require face masks that cover the nose and mouth for all visitors and employees when they are in an area or while performing an activity which will necessarily involve close contact or proximity to other visitors (who are not in your visiting group) or Heard staff.
+Per Gov. Abbott's Executive Order GA-29, the Heard will require face masks that cover the nose and mouth for all visitors and employees when they are in an area or while performing an activity which will necessarily involve close contact or proximity to other visitors (who are not in your visiting group), Heard staff or any captive animals* at the Heard (including those on the outdoor exhibit trail).

-This guideline applies in both indoor spaces as well as those as outdoors including, but not limited to, the Native Texas Butterfly House & Garden, the Animals of the World Exhibit trail, the Pioneer Village and picnic areas.
+This guideline applies in both indoor spaces as well as those as outdoors including, but not limited to, the Dinosaurs Live! exhibit trail, the Native Texas Butterfly House & Garden, the Animals of the World Exhibit trail, the Pioneer Village and picnic areas.
 In order to abide by the Executive Order, we reserve the right to ask any visitor that chooses not to comply to leave the property without refund.
 Learn more about the appropriate use of cloth face covers here.

 Please practice all other recommended safety practices including